15 best luxury hotels in Iceland

 Another option for guests wishing to stay close to the Blue Lagoon is the Silica Hotel.
 It’s only 10 minutes’ walk from the lagoon, and is run by the same company as The Retreat.

-Like its sister property, the Silica Hotel is designed to complement its natural surroundings.
+Like its sister property, I love that the Silica Hotel is designed to complement its natural surroundings.
 It’s a utopian environment rich in minerals and soothing blue waters.

 Guests can gaze at rugged peaks from Silica’s Lava restaurant.
 Or make use of the amenities at The Retreat – including, of course, the Retreat Spa.